 Within six months of accreditation award the NI is required to observe the OSRO's performance using equipment at an incident or exercise.
 Arrangements to view the exercise will be determined with the OSRO during the base audit visit.
-Provided the exercise adequately demonstrates the OSRO's capabilities bearing in mind their Tier 2 contractual commitments, it could coincide with an exercise required under one of the OSRO's Tier 2 contracts.
-The exercise or actual spill response should demonstrate that the OSRO can apply the equipment, techniques and strategies appropriate to the scenario in question.
+The exercise or actual spill response should demonstrate that the OSRO can apply the equipment, techniques and strategies appropriate to their stated capability.